wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     *   (h) any other prescribed matters.

-    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][269] of the Summary Proceedings Act 1957 and, in that case,---
+    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][271] of the Summary Proceedings Act 1957 and, in that case,---

     *   (a) reminder notices may be prescribed under regulations; and

-    *   (b) in all other respects, [section 21][269] of the Summary Proceedings Act 1957 applies with all necessary modifications.
+    *   (b) in all other respects, [section 21][271] of the Summary Proceedings Act 1957 applies with all necessary modifications.

     (6) Reminder notices must contain the prescribed information.

+    Section 130(3): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 131 Payment of infringement fee